 3) Birds are wrapped in a towel for many reasons.
 Birds feel a sense of comfort by nature when wrapped in a towel though some do freak out at the site of the towel and do not cooperate.
 The towel helps to keep the birds wings close to its body so it can not use them to push away and cause harm to themselves or the groomer during the grooming process.

 4) A bird that does not sit still during the grooming process will be most stressed.
-I monitor the birds breathing patterns and body language throughout the process and though most are breathing very hard which is natural during the process, If the bird continues to not cooperate I may ask my wife for assistance to hold the bird and even give it a break and let it out of the towel to catch it's breath.
-Again, over stressing a bird could cause a heart attack of the bird.
+I monitor the birds breathing patterns and body language throughout the process and though most are breathing very hard which is natural during the process, If the bird continues to not cooperate I may give it a break and let it out of the towel to catch it's breath.
+Again, over stressing a bird could cause a heart attack, or cause the bird to have a seizure.
 A bird that is wiggly and squirmy the entire time will take longer and when the bird is done he/she may even be a bit exhausted panting a little with its tongue flickering back and forth.
 This is not uncommon and the bird just needs a moment to settle down, just as if we were to be wrapped in a towel, held down and tried to fight our way out for several minuets.
 We too would be panting and out of breath.
-We try to reduce this as much as possible by working as quickly as possible without injuring the bird and again sometimes letting the bird loose to give it a break before finishing.
+We try to reduce this stress as much as possible by working as quickly as possible without injuring the bird and again sometimes letting the bird loose to give it a break before finishing.